Situationist International: Formation (1956–1957)

 In 1956, Guy Debord, a member of the Lettrist International, and Asger Jorn of the International Movement for an Imaginist Bauhaus, brought together a group of artistic collectives for the First World Congress of Free Artists in Alba, Italy.
 The meeting established the foundation for the development of the Situationist International, which was officially formed in July 1957 at a meeting in Cosio di Arroscia, Italy.
-The resulting International was a fusion of these extremely small avant-garde collectives: the Lettrist International, the International Movement for an Imaginist Bauhaus (an offshoot of COBRA), and the London Psychogeographical Association (though, Anselm Jappe has argued that the group pivoted around Jorn and Debord for the first four years).
+The resulting International was a fusion of these extremely small avant-garde collectives: the Lettrist International, the International Movement for an Imaginist Bauhaus (an offshoot of COBRA), and the London Psychogeographical Association, although Anselm Jappe has argued that the group pivoted around Jorn and Debord for the first four years.
 Later, the Situationist International drew ideas from other groups such as Socialisme ou Barbarie.

 The most prominent member of the group, Guy Debord, generally became considered the organization's de facto leader and most distinguished theorist.
 Other members included theorist Raoul Vaneigem, the Dutch painter Constant Nieuwenhuys, the Italo-Scottish writer Alexander Trocchi, the English artist Ralph Rumney (sole member of the London Psychogeographical Association, Rumney suffered expulsion relatively soon after the formation), the Danish artist Asger Jorn (who after parting with the SI also founded the Scandinavian Institute of Comparative Vandalism), the architect and veteran of the Hungarian Uprising Attila Kotanyi, and the French writer Michèle Bernstein.
 Debord and Bernstein later married.
 In June 1957, Debord wrote the manifesto of the Situationist International, titled Report on the Construction of Situations.
 This manifesto plans a rereading of Karl Marx's Das Kapital and advocates a cultural revolution in western countries.

 Artistic period (1958–1962)

 Danish painter, sculptor, ceramic artist, and author Asger Jorn, founding member of the Situationist International.

 During the first few years of the SI's founding, avant-garde artistic groups began collaborating with the SI and joining the organization.
 Gruppe SPUR, a German artistic collective, collaborated with the Situationist International on projects beginning in 1959, continuing until the group officially joined the SI in 1961.
 The role of the artists in the SI was of great significance, particularly Asger Jorn, Constant Nieuwenhuys and Pinot Gallizio.

 Asger Jorn, who invented Situgraphy and Situlogy, had the social role of catalyst and team leader among the members of the SI between 1957 and 1961.
-Jorn's role in the situationist movement (as in COBRA) was that of a catalyst and team leader.
 Guy Debord on his own lacked the personal warmth and persuasiveness to draw people of different nationalities and talents into an active working partnership.
 As a prototype Marxist intellectual Debord needed an ally who could patch up the petty egoisms and squabbles of the members.
 When Jorn's leadership was withdrawn in 1961, many simmering quarrels among different sections of the SI flared up, leading to multiple exclusions.
+The first major split was the exclusion of Gruppe SPUR, the German section, from the SI on 10 February 1962.